rweyant/rweyant.github.io/_posts/2016-01-26-spotify-api.md

 ---

-qqI've created an R wrapper for Spotify's API.
+I've created an R wrapper for Spotify's API.
 It is currently still in testing, development.
 It was developed on Ubuntu, but I've had successful tests on Windows 7 too.

 It currently launches [Firefox](https://www.mozilla.org/en-US/firefox/new/) through [RSelenium](https://github.com/ropensci/RSelenium) for the full [authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow).
 Chrome and IE will eventually be supported, but are not yet.
 All data from endpoints is converted to lists.
 If you just want access to the public endpoints, this is not necessary.